DIY Spiral Notebooks

 You should consider getting your spiral bound books printed and bound online.
-It will save you time, give you more access to more paper and coil options, and it will be a higher quality than making spiral bound books yourself.
+Unlike DIY spiral notebooks, it will save you time, give you more access to more paper and coil options, and it will be a higher quality than making spiral bound books yourself.

 Making your own spiral bound books can be a pain.
 Your book volumes have to be in a happy medium before it makes sense to invest in the equipment.
 Investing in a few hundred dollars’ worth of spiral binding supplies does not make sense if you have a few books to make.

 On the other hand—if you are making a lot of spiral bound books, you will not be able to use a cheap spiral hole-punching machine.
-These machines are made for lighter hole-punching volumes and will break from excessive usage.
+These machines are made for lighter Spiral binding notebooks and will break from excessive usage.